 Welcome to Orientation!

-While Orientation may look different this year, we look forward to virtually welcoming you to your new academic community—the College of Agriculture, Health and Natural Resources (CAHNR).
-Here you will learn more about the College and the major you selected, including its requirements and expectations.
-You will also find all of the information and resources you need to prepare for Orientation, including how to schedule an advising appointment and a checklist of what you need to do before that appointment.
+We look forward to welcoming you to your new academic community—the College of Agriculture, Health and Natural Resources (CAHNR).
+Here you will find information and resources on what you need to do to prepare for your advising meeting.

 What You Can Expect

-During your orientation session you will be meeting via WebEx one-on-one with a professional advisor from CAHNR.
-In your individual advising meeting, you will be registering for courses for the upcoming semester.
-During this session, the advisor can also answer any questions you may have about your major, pre-professional programs, college, or other academic questions you may have.
+During your advising meeting you will meet with a professional or faculty advisor from CAHNR.
+In your advising meeting, you will be reviewing and registering for courses for the upcoming semester.
+During this meeting, the advisor can also answer any questions you may have about your major, pre-professional programs or other academic questions you may have.

 1. Review the Orientation Office Task List